anuragbansal009/webtechpractical-sem4/Practical-9/README.md

 ## PHP and MySQLi

--Project-Content Management System
+- Project-Content Management System
--Website that you have to build that two area, Public Area and Admin area.
+- Website that you have to build that two area, Public Area and Admin area.